garrandall/popular-music-data/tracks/al-di-la-the-ray-charles-singers.md

 And I knew all of you
 Was completely mine

-La la la la...
+La la la la
 You were completely mine
-La la la la...
+La la la la
 You were completely mine